G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh/ssh_delete.png" alt="ssh_delete.png">

-### Generate a key when creating an instance
+### Generate a key when creating a Bare Metal

-In your personal account, you can create and add an SSH key when creating an instance or Bare Metal server.
+In your personal account, you can create and add an SSH key when creating a Virtual Machine or Bare Metal server.

 When creating a machine, in the SSH key section, you will be asked to _add a key that is already stored in your personal account_ by selecting it from the drop-down list, _add an already generated key stored in your local storage_, or _generate a new key_ here.